 - Is there a treatment for me?

 The answers are not as far out as you may think.
-There are 18 million adults in the United States alone who have problems with alcohol use; maybe you are one of them.
-Please reach out to us today, we are standing by to answer your questions and provide the help you need, such as holistic alcohol treatment.
-Call (800)-247-9938 to get the help you need today.
+There are 18 million adults in the United States alone who have problems with alcohol abuse; maybe you are one of them.